Skip to Main Content

 Students are eligible for these services until they leave school, either through graduation or any form of withdrawal.

 CAPS offers various groups each semester that focus on topics such as anxiety, life skills, and grief & loss.
-Groups are typically 50 minutes long and meet once a week.
-There are many benefits of group therapy as groups provide members an opportunity to learn from others with similar problems.
-For Fall Semester 2020, we are currently offering a psychoeducation group called Anxiety Toolbox.
+Groups are typically 50 minutes long, meet once a week, and are free for undergraduate and graduate students.
+There are many benefits of group therapy as groups provide members an opportunity to learn from others with similar experiences.

-Come to the Wellness Center front desk or email us at email@example.com to find out more information about what groups are currently being offered and to sign up if you are interested in a group.
+Come to the Wellness Center front desk or email us at [email protected] to find out more information about groups currently being offered and to sign up if you are interested.

 Over the course of meeting in counseling, a therapist may sometimes find a client could benefit from a medication consultation or evaluation in addition to psychotherapy.
 Students may then be referred to see the Wellness Center nurse practitioner, CAPS psychiatrist, or to an off-campus provider-based on several factors including but not limited to scheduling and availability, insurance, and appropriate level of care.